-The timing of your IUC fitting depends on what contraception you are currently using:
+The timing of your insertion depends on what contraception you are currently using:

-- If you are currently using a hormonal method (combined contraceptive pill, progesterone-only pill, patch, contraceptive injection or implant), the IUD or IUS can be fitted at any convenient time as long as you are not bleeding heavily.
+- If you are currently using a hormonal method (combined contraceptive pill, progesterone-only pill, patch, contraceptive injection or implant), or have used condoms carefully and correctly at all times since a normal menstrual period the IUD or IUS can be fitted at any convenient time as long as you are not bleeding heavily.

-- If you are currently using condoms, diaphragm, natural methods or having unprotected sex or have an expired IUD or IUS you have two alternatives:
+- If you are currently having unprotected sex, using a diaphragm, natural methods or or have a time expired IUD or IUS you have two alternatives:

-- Between the first day of your period and the day of your fitting you abstain altogether from sexual intercourse.
-If your periods are irregular or you have an expired IUS you will need to abstain for 3 weeks prior to the day of fitting.
+- Between the first day of your period and the day of your fitting you use condoms carefully and correctly or abstain altogether from sexual intercourse.
+If you periods are irregular or you have a time expired IUS you will need to use condoms or abstain for 3 weeks prior to the day of fitting.

 - You arrange to use a more reliable form of contraception for a short time.
 Suitable methods are the combined oral contraceptive pill, the progesterone only pill, the patch or the contraceptive injection.

 - If you are having a non-expired IUD/IUS removed and a new one fitted, this can be done on any day except a day of heavy bleeding.
-We recommend that you do not have sexual intercourse for the seven days before the fitting.
+We recommend that you use condoms or abstain from sexual intercourse for 7 days before the fitting.
 This is to ensure that you are not at risk of pregnancy if it is not possible to fit a new device after the original one is removed.